Amendment 8 of the Irish constitution reads:

 Just a thought.

 But hey!
 Polls showed the Yes vote leading and the result (though not guaranteed) didn’t really surprise any politically informed folks.
-So for me, the truly interesting thing that came out of this was what it said about how badly the Catholic Church’s attempted cover-up of the abuse of children, young and/or unmarried mothers, and a few other issues.
+So for me, the truly interesting thing that came out of this was what it said about how badly the Catholic Church’s attempted cover-up of the abuse of children, young and/or unmarried mothers, and a few others ultimately affected how the church’s credibility has been affected on other issues.
 From the Sydney Morning Herald:

 …the Catholic Church has learnt from its failure in the 2015 gay marriage referendum.
 The church is losing its old influence on Irish culture and politics, damaged by clerical sexual abuse scandals.
 Archbishop Eamon Martin of Armagh told the Catholic news website Crux that the church had looked for lay figures to lead the pro-life campaign.